Opharg/WoWDatabase/README.md

 | -v           | REQUIRED, WoW version e.g. `-v 10.2.5.52902`                               |
 | -db          | REQUIRED, database type e.g. `-db mysql`                                   |
 #### execute (numbered items are mutually exclusive)
+**WARNING:** First run per version has to be without this argument.

 |          |                                                                                                                                                       |
 |----------|-------------------------------------------------------------------------------------------------------------------------------------------------------|
 |          | 0: no argument; Write tables and foreign keys to the database.
 Return table creation and foreign key queries for console output                                                                                       |